Accenture/AmpliGraph/docs/ampligraph.latent_features.rst

 Numeric values associated to edges of a knowledge graph have been used to represent uncertainty, edge importance, and even out-of-band knowledge in a growing number of scenarios, ranging from genetic data to social networks.

-Nevertheless, traditional knowledge graph embedding models (TransE, DistMult, CcomplEx) are not designed to capture such information, to the detriment of predictive power.
+Nevertheless, traditional knowledge graph embedding models (TransE, DistMult, ComplEx) are not designed to capture such information, to the detriment of predictive power.

 AmpliGraph includes FocusE :cite:`pai2021learning`, a novel method to inject numeric edge attributes into